dangermeier/fab-analyser-extension/README.md

 **Store Administration** *(new in v1.5)*

-* Store tab appears automatically once the extension detects a store linked to your GEM account — no manual setup
+* Store tab appears automatically once the extension detects a store linked to your GEM account, no manual setup
 * Sync fetches the complete event history (active, upcoming, past)
 * Per-event detail view with the same four canvas views and PNG export as the Judge tab
 * Attendance trend chart showing player counts per month across all past events